keyboard_arrow_up

 Duty Cycle

-The actual length of time that the laser beam is cutting, drilling, welding or heat-treating, as compared to the cycle time.
+The percentage of time the laser beam is actively cutting, drilling, welding, or heat-treating compared to the total cycle time.

 Enclosed Laser Device

-A laser or laser system closed off to prevent hazardous optical radiation from escaping the enclosure.
+A laser system housed within a protective enclosure to prevent hazardous optical radiation from escaping.

 Feed Rate

-The rate at which the cutting head moves.
+The speed at which the cutting head moves relative to the workpiece.

 Focal Point